i18next/next-i18next/README.md

 **1) Preload the namespaces:**

 Set the `ns` option, like in [this example](https://github.com/locize/next-i18next-locize/blob/main/next-i18next.config.js#L17).
-This way the translation resources will all be loaded on initialization.
+Doing this will ensure all translation resources are loaded on initialization.

 **2) check the ready flag:**